 To set up a session, please call 225.342.1570, or click one of the links below for more information.

 Director of Social Services

-Julie Collura, MM, MSW, LMSW, is the Social Services Director for the Louisiana Victim
+Julie Collura, MM, MSW, LCSW, is the Social Services Director for the Louisiana Victim

 Through LAVO, she provides support, information, and resources to victims and survivors of